How Does the Marion County Sheriff Sale Work?

 Corporations – If you buy under a Company name, you’ll need to provide a W-9, your business entity report and the first page of your Articles of Incorporation that shows you are in good standing.

-The Monday before the sale, the Sheriff’s Department emails the opening bids to its distribution list.
+Around a week before the sale (sometimes earlier, sometimes later) the Sheriff’s Department emails the opening bids to its distribution list.
 If you want added to the email list, you’ll simply need to ask.

 Once you receive the opening bids, you have time to assess each property and determine if it’s a deal, or no deal.